-As a naturopath and health coach, I work with my clients to help them make sustained healthy changes to their diet and lifestyle so this is stuff we work on all the time.
-I do believe many of us say we want to do something (usually involving making a change to our routines), maybe stick to it for a while (days or weeks) but then drift back to our old habits.
+As a naturopath and health coach, I work with my clients to help them make sustained healthy changes to their diet and lifestyle, so this is stuff we work on all the time.
+It’s extremely common for many of us to say we want to do something (usually involving making a change to our routines), maybe stick to it for a while (days or weeks) but then drift back to our old habits.
 Can you relate to that?
 Tough isn’t it?
 Whatever the change is, it can be very demoralising when you realise you’ve slipped back to old habits and it can make you feel like giving up altogether.

 From working with my clients and from my counselling studies, I believe there are four critical factors to making successful and sustainable changes in your life…

 What is your real motivation for wanting to change?
 And I mean the reason that gives you goose bumps.

 I think that for many of us, we say we want to change something but the reason we tell ourselves is sometimes not all that real for us.
 It’s superficial or perhaps it’s what we think people expect us to say or what we feel we “should” be doing.
 In my experience, that’s not enough to sustain you.
 We have to find your true, deep down motivation (sometimes easier said than done but we can get there with a bit of digging).

 The way I see it, when it comes to living your best life, better health is not the goal…it is a pre-requisite!